muldon/dupPredictorRep/README.md

 5. Assert your Mallet instalation is sound.
 In a Terminal, go to your Mallet folder and execute the command: `bin/mallet --help`.
 This should return a list of commands.

+6. Assert Maven is correctly installed.
+In a Terminal enter with the command: `mvn --version`.
+This should return the version of Maven.

 ## Running the tests

 1. Edit the file "application.properties" and set the parameters bellow "##### INPUT PARAMETERS #####".
 The file comes with default values for simulating DupPredictor original work.
 You need to fill only two variables: `spring.datasource.password=YOUR_DB_PASSWORD` and `mallet.dir = YOUR_MALLET_DIR`.

-2. In a terminal, go to the projectdir/target and run the command to execute DupPredictorRep:
+2. In a terminal, go to the Project_folder and build the jar file with the Maven command: `mvn package -Dmaven.test.skip=true`.
+Assert that duppredictor.jar is built under target folder.

-`java -Xms1024M -Xmx40g -jar ./duppredictor.jar`.
+3. Go to Project_folder/target and run the command to execute DupPredictorRep: `java -Xms1024M -Xmx40g -jar ./duppredictor.jar`.
 The Xmx value may be bigger if you change the "maxCreationDate" parameter to a more recent date.

 ### Results